Masterclass Hull insurance: October 2026 – London

-The first IUMI Masterclass Hull Insurance will take place in London from 28—31 October 2025.
-To register for the programme please click the button below.
+The next IUMI Masterclass Hull Insurance will take place in London from 27—30 October 2026.

 To discuss any aspects of the Masterclass